SOC - Sociology

 Review of recent research on the family and the theoretical implications thereof.
 Prerequisite: SOC 515 or departmental consent.

 SOC 830.
 Seminar in Stratification and Power Structure (3).

 Examines different theoretical and methodological approaches to understanding stratification and class analysis.
 Prerequisite: departmental consent.

 A comprehensive survey of contemporary sociological theories and their classical roots.
 Emphasis on theories applicable to students' thesis and nonthesis projects.
 Generally offered spring semester only.
 Prerequisite: departmental consent.

 SOC 847.
-Seminar in Recent Developments in Sociology 3 credit hours
+Seminar in Recent Developments in Sociology (3).

 Major issues, new theories, new techniques of research, new areas of research, and new applications.
-Repeatable for credit but not to exceed 6 hours.
+Repeatable for a total of 6 credit hours.
 Prerequisites: 15 hours of sociology and departmental consent.